KneesDev/PurelapCSS/README.md

 Alternatively, you can download the CSS file from GitHub and link to them in your HTML file.

 ## Usage
 Purelap includes a variety of CSS classes that you can use to style your web pages.
-You can also use the predefined CSS classes to create common UI elements such as buttons, forms, and tables.
+You can also use the predefined CSS classes to create common UI elements such as buttons or sliders.

 You can find a list of the components and classes with their usage on [Purelap Docs](https://kneesdev.github.io/PurelapCSS).